juju/docs/src/en/commands.md

    **Summary:**

-   logs in to the controller
+   Logs a user in to a controller.

    **Options:**